-Figure 1: Summary of biodiversity consideration of different sectors operating in Ontario (n = 70).
-See Potter et al. (2014) for list of companies and scores.
+Figure 2.
+Summary of biodiversity consideration of different sectors operating in Ontario in 2014 and 2019 (n = 70).

-Figure 2: Summary of biodiversity consideration by all sectors operating in Ontario (n = 70).
-See Potter et al. (2014) for list of companies and scores.
+Figure 3.
+Summary of biodiversity consideration by all sectors operating in Ontario in 2014 and 2019 (n = 70).

 Status:

-- Only 4% (n = 3) of companies in this study did not consider biodiversity or environmental issues in their corporate programs or policies.
+- In 2019, only one company in this study did not consider biodiversity or environmental issues in their corporate programs and policy, this is compared to 3 companies in the last SOBR update.

-- Thirty-one percent (n = 22) of companies in this study reported on environmental issues and/or sustainable development, but did not explicitly consider biodiversity.
+- The majority of companies in this study, (32), fell into the stage 2 category which is described as a report on environmental issues and/or sustainable development, but did not explicitly consider biodiversity.
+This is up from 22 companies in 2014.

 Primary (n=15)